brunoton/return-to-consciousness/truth-is-not-neutral.md

 ## References

+Bodhi, B. (2000). *The Connected Discourses of the Buddha: A Translation of the Saṃyutta Nikāya*.
+Wisdom Publications.

 Bostrom, N. (2014). *Superintelligence: Paths, Dangers, Strategies*.
 Oxford University Press.

-Russell, S. (2019). *Human Compatible: Artificial Intelligence and the Problem of Control*.
-Viking.

-Tonetto, B. (2025).
-AI as ego-less intelligence: Humanity's first encounter with non-self cognition.
-[Earlier work referenced in introduction]

-Sharma, M., et al. (2024).
-Towards understanding sycophancy in language models. *Proceedings of ICLR 2024*.

-Kastrup, B. (2019). *The Idea of the World: A Multi-Disciplinary Argument for the Mental Nature of Reality*. iff Books.

-Whitehead, A. N. (1929). *Process and Reality*.
-Macmillan.

-Kahan, D. M. (2017).
-Misconceptions, misinformation, and the logic of identity-protective cognition. *Yale Law School, Public Law Research Paper No. 605*.

 Christiano, P. F., et al. (2017).
 Deep reinforcement learning from human preferences. *Advances in Neural Information Processing Systems*, 4299-4307.

+Gethin, R. (1998). *The Foundations of Buddhism*.
+Oxford University Press.

 Greenblatt, R., et al. (2024).
 Alignment faking in large language models.
 Anthropic.

+Kahan, D. M. (2017).
+Misconceptions, misinformation, and the logic of identity-protective cognition. *Yale Law School, Public Law Research Paper No. 605*.

+Kastrup, B. (2019). *The Idea of the World: A Multi-Disciplinary Argument for the Mental Nature of Reality*. iff Books.

+Lutz, A., Slagter, H. A., Dunne, J. D., & Davidson, R. J. (2008).
+Attention regulation and monitoring in meditation. *Trends in Cognitive Sciences, 12*(4), 163-169.

 OpenAI.
 (2025).
 Sycophancy in GPT-4o: What happened and what we're doing about it.

+Russell, S. (2019). *Human Compatible: Artificial Intelligence and the Problem of Control*.
+Viking.

+Sharma, M., et al. (2024).
+Towards understanding sycophancy in language models. *Proceedings of ICLR 2024*.

+Siderits, M. (2007). *Buddhism as Philosophy*.
+Hackett Publishing.

+Tonetto, B. (2025).
+AI as ego-less intelligence: Humanity's first encounter with non-self cognition.

+Whitehead, A. N. (1929). *Process and Reality*.
+Macmillan.

 ---